MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2025-03-28-entra-id-claims-xray-ng-saml-powershell-graph-api.md

                                            -PrincipalId $currentUser.Id
 ```

-As you can see in this example, each user can be assigned more than one role:
+As you can&nbsp;see in&nbsp;this&nbsp;example, each user can&nbsp;be&nbsp;assigned more than&nbsp;one role:

 ![Custom Role Assignment](/assets/images/claims-xray-custom-role-assignment.png)